ashishkrb7/chatgpt/docs/Summarizing.md

 # Summarizing

-In this lesson, you will summarize text with a focus on specific topics.
+In this page we will summarize text with a focus on specific topics.

 ## Setup